kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 	**WARNING:** It can sometimes take up 5 to 10 minutes for the DNS Manager change that you just made to propagate through the system, and sometimes it can take significantly longer depending on your registrar (in this case, your lab hosting provider).
 If you receive an error indicating the system could not detect the record that you added, wait 5 minutes and select the **Try again** button.
 Continue to do so every 5 minutes or so until the TXT record is successfully verified, at which point the **How do you want to connect to your domain?** window will appear.  <br/>

-    ‎**CAUTION:** If you had a typo or any other configuration mistakes, the domain will not be verified.
+    **CAUTION:** If you had a typo or any other configuration mistakes, the domain will not be verified.
 If this occurs, the **How do you want to connect to your domain?** window in the next step will not appear.
 In this case, select the **Back** button to repeat this task.
 Take your time when configuring the domain to make sure you don’t run into similar issues at this step in the process.

 30. If your Text (TXT) record was successfully verified, the **How do you want to connect to your domain?** window will appear.
 Select **Continue**.